ki11e6/typescript/README.md

 <br>

 _interface_ is used when we want to implement class. it can also be used more extending types such that use can use same interface name to add somemore types later to the interface.

+_interface_ can be used to merge two types using extends.
+_type_ can be used to merge using & operator.